rooteduniverse1003/Android-Platform-NDK/docs/BuildSystemMaintainers.md

 should only be used as a last resort.

-Note: Linking libc++ and its dependencies explicitly may be necessary to defend against exception unwinding bugs caused by improperly built dependencies on ARM32 (see [Issue 379]).
+Note: Linking libc++ and its dependencies explicitly may be necessary to defend against exception unwinding bugs caused by improperly built dependencies (see [Issue 379]).
 If not dependent on stack unwinding (the usual reason being that the application does not make use of C++ exceptions) or if no dependencies were improperly built, this is not necessary.
 If needed, link the libraries as listed in the linker script and be sure to follow the instructions in [Unwinding].

 [Important Considerations]: https://developer.android.com/ndk/guides/cpp-support#important_considerations
 [Issue 379]: https://github.com/android-ndk/ndk/issues/379